Kimberley, South Africa: Naming the place: from Vooruitzigt to New Rush to Kimberley

-Colonial Commissioners arrived in New Rush on 17 November 1871 to exercise authority over the territory on behalf of the Cape Governor.
-Digger objections and minor riots led to Governor Barkly's visit to New Rush in September the following year, when he revealed a plan instead to have Griqualand West proclaimed a Crown Colony.
+Colonial commissioners arrived in New Rush on 17 November 1871 to exercise authority over the territory on behalf of the Cape governor.
+Digger objections and minor riots led to Governor Barkly's visit to New Rush in September the following year, when he revealed a plan instead to have Griqualand West proclaimed a crown colony.

-Richard Southey would arrive as Lieutenant-Governor of the intended Crown Colony in January 1873.
-Months passed however without any sign of the proclamation or of the promised new constitution and provision for representative government.
+Richard Southey would arrive as lieutenant-governor of the intended crown colony in January 1873.
+Months passed, however, without any sign of the proclamation or of the promised new constitution and provision for representative government.
 The delay was in London, where Secretary of State for the Colonies, John Wodehouse, 1st Earl of Kimberley, insisted that before electoral divisions could be defined, the places had to receive "decent and intelligible names.
 His Lordship declined to be in any way connected with such a vulgarism as New Rush and as for the Dutch name, Vooruitzigt … he could neither spell nor pronounce it".

 The matter was passed to Southey, who gave it to his Colonial Secretary J.B.
 Currey.
-Roberts wrote that "when it came to renaming New Rush, [Currey] proved himself a worthy diplomat.
+Roberts wrote, "when it came to renaming New Rush, [Currey] proved himself a worthy diplomat.
 He made quite sure that Lord Kimberley would be able both to spell and pronounce the name of the main electoral division by, as he says, calling it 'after His Lordship'".
 New Rush became Kimberley by a proclamation dated 5 July 1873.

-Digger sentiment was expressed in an editorial in the Diamond Field newspaper when it stated "we went to sleep in New Rush and waked up in Kimberley, and so our dream was gone".
+Digger sentiment was expressed in an editorial in the Diamond Field newspaper when it stated, "[we] went to sleep in New Rush and waked up in Kimberley, and so our dream was gone".

 Following agreement by the British government on compensation to the Orange Free State for its competing land claims, Griqualand West was annexed to the Cape Colony in 1877.

-The Cape Prime Minister John Molteno initially had serious doubts about annexing the heavily indebted region, but after striking a deal with the Home Government and receiving assurances that the local population would be consulted in the process, he passed the Griqualand West Annexation Act on 27 July 1877.
+The Cape Prime Minister John Molteno initially had serious doubts about annexing the heavily indebted region, but after striking a deal with the Home government and receiving assurances that the local population would be consulted in the process, he passed the Griqualand West Annexation Act on 27 July 1877.